 A huge sprawling area to the West of SLC, Millcreek and Murray.
 Much like South Salt Lake, this city has traditionally been one of the most affordable places to live and work in the valley.
 In turn this has meant a lot of new arrivals to SLC have made their homes – and restaurants – in West Valley City.
 You’ll certainly need wheels to get around WVC, but you’ll be treated to an array of ultra authentic cuisine; standout Vietnamese restaurants, fabulous regional Mexican, endless South American…are just the tip of the iceberg.

-Back to our trip on I-15 Southbound, once we reach Sandy, the mega suburbs really start to open up.
+Back to our trip on I-15 Southbound, the mega suburbs really start to open up.
 Independent eateries become thinner on the ground out here, but each and every year the options for non-chain dining do get better and better.